2kranki/libCmn/README.md

 All of this library is committed to the Public Domain.
 See 'obj.h' for a list of the objects in the library.

+My primary development environment is MacOSX with Xcode.
+The C code is ANSI C and should be compilable with any ANSI C compiler.
+Use 'mkLib.sh' after adjusting it to create the library.
+If you are using Xcode, you will find a test program for almost every object.
+Some are tests are pretty complete, but all of them need more complete testing.

 *** Use at your own risk. ***